helloellenchen/Default-Rate-Prectiction/README.md

 ##### Object

-This project uses Machine Learning algorithm such as logistic regression, artificial neural network, KNN, and SVM to compares the predictive accuracy of default rate.

-The application of machine learning on results could be used to predict if the customer is credible or not credible clients for credit card application.
+This project uses Machine Learning algorithm such as logistic regression for the predictive accuracy of default rate.  nThe application of machine learning on results could be used to predict if the customer is credible or not credible clients for credit card application.

 ##### Variables